hgusinac/hgusinac/README.md

 ### Hello Im Haris Gusinac 👋

-- 🔭 I’m currently working on everything
+- 🔭 I’m currently working with Java and C#.
 - 🌱 I’m currently learning Java & React
 - 🤔 I’m looking for help with Java
 - 💬 Ask me about anything, I'm open to chat.